Excidion/reproML/reproML/docs/structure.md

 > The first step in reproducing an analysis is always replicating the computational environment it was run in.
 > You need the same tools, the same libraries, and the same versions to make everything play nicely together.[^1]

-For this we use [uv](https://docs.astral.sh/uv/) which will handle your dependencies as well as setup your environments.
+For this, [uv](https://docs.astral.sh/uv/) handles your dependencies as well as the setup your environments.
 This has a couple of advantages over the classic `requirements.txt` + `python -m venv`:

 + **Manage Python installations and environments**: